daisiran/Final_Project/README.md

 4    10%

 ## Hypothesis or hypotheses before running the simulation:
+Please find the presentation slide for detail.
+We will update it once we optimize our work.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
+Please find the presentation slide for detail.
+We will update it once we optimize our work.

 ## Instructions on how to use the program:
 Download and run the .py file